 Next, find the Custom Error option at the bottom of the Textbox field settings, and select When.
 In the conditional logic builder, set an error message to display when a user doesn’t type in the correct password (“Cognito”).

-Display an error message when the password is incorrect.
+Display an error message when the password is not Cognito.

 In the second box, write a custom error message (“Invalid Password”).